headshot of author Tyler Mower

 Then she asked me to follow her.
 Through the halls we went until we arrived at the school offices.
 I was led to one of the councilors and my teacher declared, “Tyler needs to transfer from the Drafting class to my art class.”

-The surprised councilor pulled up my information and said to me, “Okay, there is a $5 fee for transferring this late.”
+The surprised councilor pulled up my information and said, “Okay, there is a $5 fee for transferring this late.”

 My teacher pulled out her own five dollar bill and handed it to the councilor.